regl-project/regl/API.md

 #### Profiling

 `regl` can optionally instrument commands to track profiling data.
-This is enabled/disabled by setting the `profile` flag on each command.
+This is toggled by setting the `profile` flag on each command.

 ```javascript
 var myScope = regl({